 It also comes with a fuel gauge that tells you how much fuel is left in the tank.

 Its lightweight portable design makes carrying it around extremely easy.
 This also makes it easy for thieves to steal it.
-You can secure it by locking it in your trailer with a simple bicycle lock and prevent it from getting stolen.
+You can secure it by locking it in your trailer with a simple bicycle lock and preventing it from getting stolen.

 The only thing I didn’t like about this generator is that it’s not RV-ready.
 You need to purchase a converter to plug it into your 30 amp trailer.